Every Opportunity for Our Middle and High School Girls

 Finding the joy in every action we take, taking time to affirm our talents and recognize that uniqueness in each person illustrates who we are as a Holy Child school.
 We provide opportunities where the girls are actively involved in learning in each classroom, on each playing field, in each performance and in leadership.
 Young girls flourish in this single-sex setting where they have both voice and opportunity.

 This after-school workshop is designed for aspiring young artists in the ninth grade who plan on pursuing the study of art at Oak Knoll.
 Accordingly, the class provides students with a foundation in basic drawing fundamentals and skills based upon direct observational work.
 In addition to the work accomplished in school, several outside assignments are required.
 If time permits, a brief introduction to computer graphics will be included in the course of instruction.
-The workshop meets once a week and is offered in each of the three trimesters.
+The workshop meets once a week and is offered each semester.
 Drawing supplies are furnished by the creative arts department.

 The Green Team works to raise awareness of environmental issues not only in our school and community, but also in the world.
-This group welcomes all students in grades 7 through 12, and has its own Moodle page where we post ideas, links, pictures and the latest news on environmental issues.
+This group welcomes all students in grades 7 through 12, and shares ideas, links, pictures and the latest news on environmental issues.
 Protecting the environment and all creatures on the Earth and working toward sustainability are our focus.

 The HOPE committee is comprised of faculty and student representatives.
 Each year, the student council president, the Campus Ministry Council president, each class president and vice president and one at-large member elected by the junior class serve on the HOPE committee along with the deans, the division head, and the adviser to the Campus Ministry Council.
 This committee serves as a clearinghouse for school-wide fundraising, collections, drives, and all other requests for monies.
 Campus Ministry Council and the student council are responsible for designated fundraising which traditionally occurs each year, such as bagel sales and class fundraisers.
 In an attempt to balance the many requests received each day from students who want to give generously to those in need, this committee meets monthly to respond and schedule those fundraising and collection efforts most important to the Upper School community.